christophfranke/signal-chain/README.md

 - The `$.await.latest` operator will pass on the latest resolved value.
 If a value is incoming while the previous promise is still pending, the previous promise will be cancelled and the resolve of the new one is awaited instead.
 - Together with the wait function, this will effectively create a debounce, only passing on the input when there is no new value for 150 ms.

-> TODO: Explain line by line, don't jump to the assert too early

-When given no argument, `$.assert.not.isError()` will pass on the value if it is not an error, otherwise it throws.
-We use it here to ensure type consistency: `$.await.latest` cannot know, if a promise will resolve or reject.
-Therefore, it passes on `TypeOfPromiseResolve | Error`.
-Because we know that our wait function cannot reject, we can safely assert that there is no error.
+The `$.await.latest` operator will resolve the promise or pass on an `Error` if rejected.
+Its output type is `TypeOfPromiseResolve | Error`.
+In this case we know, that `wait` cannot reject, so we can safely assert that there is no error.
 The assertion operator then removes the `Error` type from the chain.

 *Why* is it designed like this?
 It follows the principle of **errors as values**.
 This reminds the developer that at this place something can go wrong and we need to handle it somehow.
 If we were not to handle the error at all, the suggestion pimitive would have an inferred type of `string[] | Error`.